courtneyyatteau/meet/README.md

 # Overview

-This meet app is a list of events happening around the world in major cities for full-stack web developers.
-The app is a progressive web application (PWA) with React that was developed using a test-driven development technique.
-The application also contains graphs giving a more visually appealing feel to the events list.

-## Meet App

 1. This meet app is a list of events happening around the world in major cities for full-stack web developers.
 The app is a progressive web application (PWA) with React that was developed using a test-driven development technique.
 The application also contains graphs giving a more visually appealing feel to the events list.

 2. I was the sole creator on this project.
 I faced the task of creating an app in a test-driven format.
 By taking a test-driven approach, I was forced to focus on the requirements of the application before jumping into the code.